OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 New Orleans’ distinct cuisine is inspired by the city’s multifaceted heritage.
 The melting pot of flavors unique to the city takes notes from Native Americans, French settlers, Africans, Southern American culture, and Caribbean, Creole, and Cajun spices.
 Four distinct dishes are the Po-Boy, an overstuffed sandwich of fried shrimp, oysters, catfish, soft-shell crab, or roast beef smothered in gravy and served on French bread; gumbo, a stew of West African vegetables like okra all served over rice; jambalaya, a spicy Cajun or Creole mix of seafoods, meats, vegetables, and rice; and beignets, donut-like squares of deep-fried dough dusted with powdered sugar.

-As of 2015, Tokyo has more than 220 Michelin-starred restaurants — the most of any city in the world.
+Tokyo has more than 220 Michelin-starred restaurants, the most of any city in the world.
 Mixing generations-old techniques with extremely modern styles, Tokyo chefs are experts at blending old and new to create world-class dishes.
-From soba dishes at humble noodle shops to high-end, pricy sushi, quality carries through to all price levels in Tokyo.
+From soba dishes at humble noodle shops to high-end, pricey sushi, quality carries through to all price levels in Tokyo.
 Another reason Tokyo’s food is so great is the city’s dedication to using the freshest, most seasonal vegetables.
 To its favor, the city is situated in a land that produces fantastic, in-demand ingredients year round.
-New restaurants open in Tokyo so often that even the locals have trouble keeping up.

 Paris stands out for drawing in tourists to sample fine French cuisine, but it is Lyon that has been internationally recognized as one of the best food cities.
-Lyonnais don’t care about drawing in more tourists; they care most of all about food.
 Fine regional cuisine and produce surround the city from nearby Charolais, Savoy, Dombes, and other locations, and high-quality wines come from neighboring Beaujolais and the Rhone Valley.
 The cuisine is defined by its simplicity and rich, heavy qualities.
-Historically, around the 16th century, chefs from Florence came to cook in Lyon’s courts, and they brought with them Florentine cooking methods, which mixed with French ingredients to create revolutionary, new recipes.
 Bouchons, family-run bistros that have become integral to the Lyon food scene, are known for their distinctive homemade cuisine, atmosphere, and décor.

 Pintxos, a style of eating similar to tapas, rules Northern Spain.
 Traditionally, pintxos are small snacks served on skewers that are eaten with drinks in a social atmosphere, but they are not shared like tapas.
 In San Sebastián chefs have started experimenting with pintxos, and instead of customers choosing from readily provided options at the bar, chefs are preparing the dishes to-order.
 This new way of eating pintxos means each dish is freshly and extravagantly made, like a small gourmet meal.
-Locals are known for moving from one bar to the next, having a pintxo and a drink in each.
-Of course, there is more to San Sebastián’s cuisine that just pintxos.
-The city is known for its high-quality everyday food, where every meal is turned into a treat for customers.
-The seaside town is one of the best spots to order fresh seafood.
+The city is generally known for its high-quality everyday food and is one of the best spots to order fresh seafood.